-Albania’s energy sector includes oil and gas, mining and hydropower.
-All these sectors are regulated by separate laws and provisions.
-The Ministry of Energy and Industry is responsible for granting exploration and production licenses in the mining sector and evaluating applications for petroleum production sharing agreements (PSAs) and concession rights for the hydropower sector.
-The government receives most of its revenues through a share of production, plus bonuses, royalties, profit taxes and from direct investments in the sector.
+The energy sector is regulated by separate laws and provisions.
+The Ministry of Energy and Industry (MEI) is responsible for granting exploration and production licenses in the mining sector, and evaluating applications for petroleum production sharing agreements (PSAs) and concession rights for the hydropower sector.
+The government receives most of its revenues through a share of production, as well as through bonuses, royalties, profit taxes and from direct investments in the sector.
 Revenues such as service tariffs and license fees are collected through the State Treasury System (Ministry of Finance).
-A state-owned enterprise, Albpetrol, collects a share of oil production and bonuses.
+Albpetrol, the country’s third largest state-owned enterprise, collects a share of oil production and bonuses.

-Production of crude oil has more than doubled since 2003.
-In 2014, crude oil production reached 1.3 million tons.
+Throughout 2017 and 2018, the oil and gas sector counted six companies extracting crude oil and four companies engaged in exploration activities.
+Albpetrol reported domestic crude oil production in 2017 at 955 thousand tons and 911 thousand tons in 2018.
 The biggest operating oilfield is Patos-Marinza, which represents 87% of total crude oil production.
 Crude oil is mainly exported to Italy, Spain and Malta.

 Source: Albania’s 2013-2014 EITI Report.

 Albpetrol sells the oil received from PSAs (profit share) and extracted through its own oil field operations (equity oil) through open public auctions.
 The auctions allocate annual contracts to sell oil, and the quantity of oil to be sold under the contract is based on the annual forecasts of oil to be received in-kind by Albpetrol.
 Albpetrol delivers oil and collects payments from the company contracted to sell the oil in accordance with a pre-defined annual schedule.